-"The reasons to make hearing checks part of regular health regime, similar to that of routine dental or eye examinations, has never been more compelling, especially for Baby Boomers," said Professor Atlas.
+“The reasons to make hearing checks part of a regular health regime, similar to that of routine dental or eye examinations, has never been more compelling, especially for Baby Boomers,” said Professor Atlas.

-A Newspoll Survey of 1200 Australians commissioned by Cochlear on the eve of Hearing Awareness Week found that less than one in five respondents thought hearing loss had a relationship with dementia, however only 2 per cent of those with hearing impairment understood this to be the case.
+A Newspoll Survey of 1200 Australians commissioned by Cochlear on the eve of Hearing Awareness Week found that less than one in five respondents thought hearing loss had a relationship with dementia, however, only 2 per cent of those with hearing impairment understood this to be the case.

 Eighty-four per cent of people surveyed with hearing impairment did not believe or were uncertain of any associated increased incidence of other medical conditions.

-The lack of awareness of the relationship between adult hearing loss and other medical conditions is despite the Access Economics' Listen Heart Report 2006, that highlighted an established association with diabetes, stroke, elevated blood pressure, heart attack, psychiatric and affective mood disorders.
+The lack of awareness of the relationship between adult hearing loss and other medical conditions is despite the Access Economics’ Listen Heart Report 2006, which highlighted an established association with diabetes, stroke, elevated blood pressure, heart attack, psychiatric and affective mood disorders.